The Origami flip graph of the $2\times n$ Miura-ori: The extension forest X

-\begin{subsection}{Number of vertices of degree \texorpdfstring{$d$}{d} in \texorpdfstring{$\OFG(M_{2,n})$}{OFG(M2n)}} In order to search for patterns in the degree sequences for $\OFG(M_{2,n})$, we wrote code to calculate the number of flippable faces for all MV assignments of $M_{2,n}$ for small $n$.
+In order to search for patterns in the degree sequences for $\OFG(M_{2,n})$, we wrote code to calculate the number of flippable faces for all MV assignments of $M_{2,n}$ for small $n$.
 Table \ref{tab:degdistribution} shows the results, where $v_n^d$ denotes the number of vertices in $\OFG(M_{2,n})$ with degree $d$, i.e., the number of vertices in the $n$th generation of $\chi_D$ with label $d$.

 By reading each row of Table \ref{tab:degdistribution}, it appears that each forms a sequence described by polynomials of increasing degree: the $d=2$ row is constant, the $d=3$ row is linear, the $d=4$ row is quadratic, and so on.
 We seek to prove this via a recursive technique, but first we construct recursive equations for $v_n^d$ by using properties of the degree extension forest $\chi_D$.\\